gf3/ring-cssgen/README.md

 -----

-First off, create your cssgen stylesheets and throw them in a common namespace, something like `yourapp.css` works well.
+First off, create your cssgen stylesheets and throw them in a common namespace, something like `yourapp.css.whatever` works well.
 Here's the important part, be sure to return your css from the `-main` function.

 ``` clojure